Frederick Douglass Memorial Bridge

-The Frederick Douglass Memorial Bridge is a through arch bridge that carries South Capitol Street over the Anacostia River in Washington, D.C.
+The Frederick Douglass Memorial Bridge is a multiple through arch bridge that carries South Capitol Street over the Anacostia River in Washington, D.C.
 It was completed in 2021 and replaced an older swing bridge that was completed in 1950 as the South Capitol Street Bridge.
 In 1965, the original bridge was renamed after abolitionist Frederick Douglass.
 In 2007, the original swing bridge was used by 77,000 daily commuters.